 - Served on the OSBA Council of Delegates as well as in the association committee that reviews and proposes new estate planning, trust and probate legislation.

 - Contributed as author to the 13th edition of the OSBA’s popular book, The Law and You.

 - Served as a member of the OSBA Judicial Election Campaign Judicial Advertising Monitoring Committee.

 David is married, has 2 children and devotes his personal time to his family and using his abilities to improve the lives of people throughout the region.
 David is a former member of the Board of Trustees of the Cincinnati Arts Association, which oversees the programming and management of the Tri-state’s finest performing arts venues – the Aronoff Center for the Arts and Music Hall.
 He also served as a member of the Development Committee for the Ronald McDonald House of Cincinnati.
 David previously served as Co-Chair for the Planned Giving Council of the FreeStore FoodBank of Greater Cincinnati, working with other lawyers and financial executives to promote charitable giving in support of the FreeStore.
-Finally, during the past decade David has helped lead the youth programs of the Greater Sycamore Soccer Association (GSSA) in the Sycamore School District having served as President, a Board Member and coach in the GSSA’s Recreational and Select Programs.
+Finally, David has helped lead the youth programs of the Greater Sycamore Soccer Association (GSSA) in the Sycamore School District having served as President, a Board Member and coach in the GSSA’s Recreational and Select Programs.